AlaSQL/alasql/README.md

 Version: 0.0.28 Date: November 29, 2014 [Change log](CHANGELOG.md), [Release plan](RELEASES.md)

 Alasql - '[à la SQL](http://en.wiktionary.org/wiki/%C3%A0_la)' - is a lightweight JavaScript  SQL database designed to work in browser and Node.js.
 It supports traditional SQL with some NoSQL functionality.
+Current version of Alasql can work in memory or use localStorage as a persistent storage.

 Alasql is easy to use!
 Just add [alasql.min.js](alasql.min.js) file (170Kb) to your project.